 Mr. XIONG Ming Hua

-Mr. Xiong Ming Hua, aged 51, is an independent non-executive Director.
-Mr. Xiong is the founder and chairman of Seven Seas Ventures, a venture capital firm focusing on investing cross border technology companies in the United States and China.
-Mr. Xiong was the former Chief Technology Officer for Tencent Holdings Limited (a company listed on the Stock Exchange, Stock Code: 700) from 2005 to 2013, where he was responsible for product strategy planning of the overall platform, new product innovation, research and development of core technologies, and management for engineering excellence.
+Mr. Xiong Ming Hua, aged 52, is an independent non-executive Director.
+Mr. Xiong is the founder and chairman of seven Seas Partners, a venture capital firm focusing on investing cross border technology companies in the United States and China.
+Mr. Xiong was the Former Chief Technology Officer for Tencent Holdings Limited (a company listed on the Hong Kong Stock Exchange, Stock Code: 700) from 2005 to 2013, where he was responsible for product strategy planning of the overall platform, new product innovation, research and development of core technologies, and management for engineering excellence.
 Previously he worked at Microsoft Corporation for 9 years as program management in Internet Explorer, Windows and MSN product groups, and as founding director of MSN China Development Center.
-Prior to that, Mr. Xiong worked as staff programmer of internet division of IBM Corporation in New York.
+Prior to that, Mr. Xiong worked as staff programmer of Internet Division of IBM Corporation in New York.
 Mr. Xiong received his Bachelor of Engineering Degree in Information System Engineering from National University of Defense Technology in 1987 and a Master of Science Degree in Information Retrieval from Chinese Defense Science and Technology Information Center in Beijing in 1990.

 Mr. Xu Qiang

-Mr. Xu Qiang, aged 43, is our Vice President in charge of property construction and development.
+Mr. Xu Qiang, aged 44, is our Vice President in charge of property construction and development.
 He joined the Company in July 1999.
-Mr. Xu acted as the project manager, project director and Vice President of our Company.
-During his 16 years of service with our Company, he has been in charge of project management of SOHO New Town, Jianwai SOHO, Guanghualu SOHO, Sanlitun SOHO and Wangjing SOHO.
-Mr. Xu received a bachelor of Heating Ventilation and Air Conditioning Engineering from Beijing Institute of Civil Engineering and Architecture in 1994.
+Mr. Xu has acted as the project manager, project director and Vice President of our Company.
+During his 17 years of service with our Company, he has been in charge of project management of SOHO New Town, Jianwai SOHO, Guanghualu SOHO, Sanlitun SOHO and Wangjing SOHO, Sky SOHO and Bund SOHO,etc. Mr. Xu obtained his Bachelor’s Degree in Heating Ventilation and Air Conditioning Engineering from Beijing Institute of Civil Engineering and Architecture in 1994.

 Ms. Ni Kuiyang